-Every time I walk through the front doors of Penn Commercial, I feel a sense of pride, I walk through the halls and see a facility built to fulfill the needs of our community.
+Every time I walk through the front doors of Penn Commercial, I feel a sense of pride.
+I walk through the halls and see a facility built to fulfill the needs of our community.
 I see a seasoned, talented faculty with a wealth of knowledge and expertise in their fields.
 I see a staff that knows the meaning of customer service.
 I walk into our labs and classrooms and see our students engaged in hands-on, real-life projects taking such pride in their accomplishments.
 It is amazing to see the transformation of a student from orientation to graduation.
 The best feeling is to shake hands with a graduate whose future is bright and possibilities endless.

-Penn Commercial is celebrating its 90 year anniversary.
+Penn Commercial has been operating for over 90 years.
 I have had the privilege of being here for over 30 of those years.
 The program offerings have changed but Penn Commercial's commitment to excellence in education and providing our students with the ability to secure gainful, family sustaining employment has not.

 Come visit us!
 We take pride in giving tours of our school.
-Penn Commercial has 15 programs in Business, Technology & Trades, Medical, and Spa & Salon.
+Penn Commercial has 13 programs in Technology, Trades, Medical/Health Care, and Spa and Salon.
 Penn Commercial programs have a hands-on approach with fully operational labs for each program including our:

-- · Toni&Guy Hairdressing Academy
+• Toni&Guy Hairdressing Academy Esthetics Clinic

-- · Lennox sponsored HVAC lab
+- Lennox sponsored HVAC lab

+- Welding Shop

+- · CDL Trucks

+- Practical Nursing Skills Lab and SIM Lab

+- Medical Assistant and Phlebotomy Lab

+- Information Technology Server Rooms

+- Nail Technician Clinic

 - · PLC Lab

-- · Commercial Driver's License trucks

-- · Medical Assistant Lab

-- Information Technology Server Rooms

-Alternative Energy Lab

-- · Esthetics Lab

-- · Welding Shop

-- · Residential and Commercial Wiring Lab
+- Residential and Commercial Wiring Lab

-- · Practical Nursing Skills Lab
+- · Alternative Energy Lab

-- · CAD 3-D Printing Lab
+- · CADD Lab